-In the rush to develop land for commercial and residential use, and to tame rivers to generate electricity, a lot of traditional habitat for salmon was destroyed.
+In the rush to develop land for commercial and residential use, and to tame rivers to generate electricity, a lot of traditional habitat for salmon has been destroyed.
 In recent years, thanks to the popularity of sport fishing (and the dollars generated by both commercial and sport fishing), this trend is now starting to be reversed.

 In Washington State, the Recreation and Conservation Office (RCO) is leading the charge for salmon habitat restoration.
 Recently, they awarded over a million dollars in grants to tribal partners for salmon habitat restoration projects.